Blog

 Creates equality between employees

 Desk sharing at work promotes greater networking and more close relationships both horizontally and vertically.
 It reduces workplace hierarchy and promotes networking at all levels.
 Furthermore, individuals in decision-making positions benefit from a better understanding of their employees.
-Desk sharing fosters a culture of equality among employees, breaking down traditional barriers and promoting inclusivity within the workplace.
-By adopting desk sharing practices, organizations create a level playing field where all employees have equal access to working space resources, regardless of their hierarchical position within the company.
+Sharing fosters a culture of equality among employees, breaking down traditional barriers and promoting inclusivity within the workplace.
+By adopting these practices, organizations create a level playing field where all employees have equal access to working space resources, regardless of their hierarchical position within the company.

 Cons of Desk Sharing